WiraAtma/Exam-Backend/README.md

     ```bash
     php artisan db:seed --class=AuthorSeeder
     ```
-    Category Seeder:
+-   Category Seeder:
     ```bash
-    php artisan db:seed --class=AuthorSeeder
+    php artisan db:seed --class=CategorySeeder
     ```
-    Rating Seeder:
+-   Rating Seeder:
     ```bash
     php artisan db:seed --class=RatingSeeder
     ```
-    -
-      Recommendation : If You Encounter Issues With Seeding (Memory Errors) RatingSeeder Process, You Can Increase PHP Memory Limit:
+      - Recommendation : If You Encounter Issues With Seeding (Memory Errors) RatingSeeder Process, You Can Increase PHP Memory Limit:
         ```bash
         php -d memory_limit=1G artisan db:seed --class=RatingSeeder
         ```

-    -
-    Book Seeder:
+-   Book Seeder:
-    ⚠️ First make sure the rating has been filled in or there is no failure during the process.
+    ⚠️ First, make sure the rating has been filled in or there were no failures during the RatingSeeder process.
     ```bash
     php artisan db:seed --class=BookSeeder
     ```
     Note : The Book Seeder process will take a few minutes depending on the memory speed.

--

 Serve the project: